awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DB2.md

 ## Limitations when using Db2 LUW as a source for AWS DMS<a name="CHAP_Source.DB2.Limitations"></a>

 AWS DMS doesn't support clustered databases\.
 However, you can define a separate Db2 LUW for each of the endpoints of a cluster\.
+For example, you can create a Full Load migration task with any one of the nodes in the cluster, then create separate tasks from each node\.

 AWS DMS doesn't support the `BOOLEAN` data type in your source Db2 LUW database\.